project-pretzel/project-pretzel/_PRESS-RELEASE.md

   > Provide a quote from a hypothetical customer that describes how they experienced the benefit.

 ## Closing and Call to Action ##
   > Wrap it up and give pointers where the reader should go next.

+## Summary ##
+  > Pretzel is for people who want to stay up-to-date and engaged with trending topics.
+With Pretzel you can see the top       trending stories and chat in realtime with other users who are also reading about the same trend.
 -->